Yarlung Tsangpo Grand Canyon: The World’s Deepest Gorge

 Yarlung Tsangpo Grand Canyon

-The Yarlung Tsangpo Grand Canyon, is a canyon carved by the Yarlung Tsangpo River in Tibet Autonomous Region, China.
+The Yarlung Tsangpo Grand Canyon is a canyon carved by the Yarlung Tsangpo River in the Tibet Autonomous Region, China.
 It is the deepest canyon in the world and, at 504.6 kilometres long, surpasses the Grand Canyon in the United States, making it one of the largest canyons globally.
 The Canyon is also known as Yarlung Zangbo Grand Canyon, Tsangpo Canyon, Brahmaputra Canyon, or Tsangpo Gorge.

 The Yarlung Tsangpo—the Tibetan name for the upper course of the Brahmaputra—originates near Mount Kailash and flows eastward for approximately 1,700 kilometres, draining the northern Himalayas before entering the gorge just downstream of Pei, near the settlement of Zhibe.
-The canyon stretches about 240 kilometres as it curves around Mount Namcha Barwa 7,782 m, cutting through the eastern Himalayas.
+The canyon stretches about 240 kilometres as it curves around Mount Namcha Barwa, 7,782 m, cutting through the eastern Himalayas.
 Its waters descend from roughly 2,900 metres near Pei to 1,500 metres at the end of the Upper Gorge, where the Po Tsangpo River joins.
 From there, the river flows through the Lower Gorge, reaching the Indian border at 660 metres, before entering Arunachal Pradesh and eventually becoming the Brahmaputra River.

 Deepest Canyon on Earth